21 Things to Know Before Moving to Atlanta, GA [2024]

 The healthcare and higher education industries are also major employers in Atlanta.
 The range of industries and open positions leaves the market-wide open to pursue multiple career paths.

-There are also no signs of job growth slowing down in the city.
+There are no signs of job growth slowing down in the city.
 Job growth in Atlanta is projected to rise by 46.8% over the next ten years.
 That’s significantly higher than the country's average of 33.5%.

 7. Atlanta Boasts a Growing Tech Hub